Huge News!Announcing our $40M Series B led by Abstract Ventures.Learn More

 % calm generate -p calm/pattern/api-gateway.json

-Validating a CALM instantiation
+Validating a CALM architecture

-This command will tell you if an instantiation matches a pattern that you provide.
+This command will tell you if an architecture matches a pattern that you provide.
 If it doesn't, then it will output a list of problems that you can address to help your architecture conform to the pattern.

 % calm validate --help